joelN123/arithmetic-derivative/README.md

 In the created graph, nodes are integers and arrows between nodes denote arithmetic differentiation.
 For example, there is an arrow from 26 to 15 because the arithmetic derivative of 26 is 15.

+## Maths definition

+The arithmetic derivative is defined such that
+1. (xy)' = x'y + xy' for any two positive integers x,y (analogous to the usual kind of derivative).
+2. p' = 1 for any prime p.

 ## Example graph

 ![nice example repeated derivative](https://github.com/joelN123/arithmetic-derivative/blob/master/nice_example_repeated_derivative.png)